Classic Fiction

 Paper Book

-Nominated as one of America's best-loved novels by PBS's The Great American Read Don Quixote has become so entranced reading tales of chivalry that he decides to turn knight errant himself.
-In the company of his faithful squire, Sancho Panza, these exploits blossom in all...
+With its experimental form and literary playfulness, this classic is generally recognized as the first modern novel.
+Don Quixote has become so entranced reading tales of chivalry that he decides to turn knight errant himself.
+In the company of his faithful squire, Sancho Panza,...

 The woman in white /